-Previous versions of the Machine Readable Australian Curriculum used rdf:Seq and rdf:Bag, to present an ordered or unordered sequence of nodes that are all objects of a predicate (e.g. all the elaborations of a content description).
-As a general principle and on the advice of the Achievement Standards Network, the use of rdf:Seq and rdf:Bag in the machine readable RDF is now deprecated, since these constructions complicate RDF queries, in favour of representing order through the manifest file.
+As a general principle and on the advice of the Achievement Standards Network, the use of rdf:Seq and rdf:Bag in the machine readable RDF is deprecated, since these constructions complicate RDF queries, in favour of representing order through the manifest file.

 rdf:Bag is replaced by listing the relation separately for each object.